Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 • Cost-sensitive, predictable high-volume

 The key is matching your workload characteristics to Lambda's design parameters.
-When they align, Lambda delivers unmatched simplicity and cost efficiency.
-When they don't, alternatives like AWS Batch, Step Functions, or ECS provide better solutions.
+When they align, Lambda delivers simplicity and cost efficiency.
+When they do not, alternatives like AWS Batch, Step Functions, or ECS provide better solutions.

-Don't force Lambda where it doesn't fit—but don't overlook it where it does.
+Do not force Lambda where it does not fit.
+But do not overlook it where it does.

 How DigitalCoding Helps with Serverless Batch Processing

-We've helped clients process billions of records with Lambda—and helped others migrate away when it wasn't the right fit.
+We have helped clients process billions of records with Lambda.
+And we have helped others migrate away when it was not the right fit.

 Need help designing your batch processing architecture?
 Contact us to learn how DigitalCoding can help you choose and implement the right solution for your workloads.